borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 2. ### Install Dependencies

-Install the required dependencies by running the following command once in the BoroHubmedia_Backend directory:
+Install the required dependencies by running the following command:

 ```bash
 npm install